 - A Working with Children Check (Blue Card)

 - Cultural sensitivity training to work with Aboriginal and Torres Strait Islander clients

 Undergraduate entry into occupational therapy

-For entry into an undergraduate occupational therapy course commencing in 2019, the ATARs published by universities ranged from the mid-60s to the mid-90s.
+For entry into an undergraduate occupational therapy course commencing in 2022, the ATARs published by universities ranged from 60 to the mid-90s.
 Please note that many courses require pre-requisite subjects to be completed prior to course entry.

-Following is a guide to the ATAR scores for every occupational therapy course in Australia in 2019:
+Following is a table of the ATARs for every occupational therapy course in Australia in 2022:

 Please note that this is a rough guide only for future years as it changes from year to year depending on the applications each university receives, and that some universities will also have additional selection criteria to gain entry.